allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 * all the variables used are within the specification, which in the case of a multitude of tests may constitute additional complexity in their maintenance.
 Besides, it is not difficult to make a mistake here, e.g. by introducing a new variable that is already defined somewhere under a different name;
-* is not easy to add further tests outside the specification that would need similar functionality - unfortunately, it will require multiple repetition of fragments of the code.
+* it is not easy to add further tests outside the specification that would need similar functionality - unfortunately, it will require multiple repetition of fragments of the code.

 I have used two above examples of tests (acceptance and unit), to quickly highlight how many flaws the naive solution